Barley n Vine

 You have a couple of options with the next step: you can suck on the other end of the tubing (a clamp is very helpful for this)until your wine begins to rush down, or you can purchase an auto-siphon that will send the wine flowing with two easy strokes.
 Fill your bucket and voila!
 Without letting any sediment follow, you have successfully racked your wine.

 If you’re a little timid, we always suggest that you practice on water rather than risking your wine.
 While you likely already know that crushed Campden tablets or potassium metabisulfite protect your wine, what you may not know is that they release sulfur dioxide gas into the wine and dissipate (meaning there is much less protecting your wine).
-Image and video hosting by TinyPic In order to protect your homemade beverage, you should put new sulfites in your empty carboy before racking your wine into it.
+In order to protect your homemade beverage, you should put new sulfites in your empty carboy before racking your wine into it.
 If you want to extra careful you can pump some carbon dioxide or argon gas into the empty carboy that you’re about to put your wine into.